ds-wizard/guide/docs/more/development/document-templates/specification.rst

 Version 1 (since 2.5.0)
 -----------------------

-* Initial version of metamodel, introduced in |project_name| 2.5.0 as start of versioning.
+* Initial version of metamodel, introduced in DSW 2.5.0 as start of versioning.